Florida Expungement Attorney and Sealing Criminal Records

 He’s a former prosecutor who now works as a defense attorney, and he knows how difficult it can be to seal or expunge a criminal record in Florida.
 His background and years of experience make him the trusted attorney of choice for those who seek to seal or expunge a criminal record.

 Learn more.
-Call Pat Courtney’s law offices at (813) 252-1529 or completing the brief contact form on this website.
+Call Pat Courtney’s law offices at (813) 252-1529 or complete the brief contact form on this website.